NeoArcanjo/pow/README.md

   mailer_backend: MyAppWeb.PowMailer
 ```

-This mailer module will only output the mail to your log, so you can e.g. try out the reset password and email confirmation links.
+This mailer module will only output the mail to your log, so you can e.g. try out the reset token_sacdigital and email confirmation links.
 You should integrate the Pow mailer with your actual mailer system.
 For Swoosh or Bamboo integration, check out the [Configuring mailer guide](guides/configuring_mailer.md).

 #### Modify mailer templates